tripflex/docs/pages/cloud/storage/pcs_synchro_objects_containers/guide.en-gb.md

 - [Preparing the environment to use the OpenStack API](https://docs.ovh.com/gb/en/public-cloud/prepare_the_environment_for_using_the_openstack_api/) by downloading the Swift client
 - [Setting the OpenStack environment variables](https://docs.ovh.com/gb/en/public-cloud/set-openstack-environment-variables/)
-- Two object containers in two different datacentres.
+- Two object containers in two different data centres.

 ## Instructions

 > [!warning]
 >
-> If your containers contain Large Objects (objects larger than 5Gb), your containers must have the same name.
+> If your containers contain Large Objects (objects larger than 5 GB), your containers must have the same name.
 >

-### Configure the synchronization
+### Configure the synchronisation

 #### Creating a synchronisation key

-You have to create a key and configure it on each containers, so that the containers can be identified :
+You have to create a key and configure it on each container, so that the containers can be identified:

-- Creating the key :
+- Creating the key:

 ```bash
 root@server-1:~$ sharedKey=$(openssl rand -base64 32)